neo-project/neo-node/neo-cli/Privatenet-Neo-Cli-Tutorial/set-privatenet-neo-cli.md

 - The "Magic" is the ID of the chain and can be any integer in the range of [0 - 4294967295].
 It must be the same number in all nodes.
 - Standby Validators are the public keys of each wallet set in the "UnlockWallet" on "config.json".
 - The number of the port set in P2P in each node must be in "SeedList".
 - To access GAS and NEO, you can set a non-consensus node.
-The protocol is the same as the consensus nodes but the config.json is a bit different.
-You must set the "StartConsensus" inside the "UnlockWallet" to false.
-- The ports also must be different from the other config files.
+The protocol is the same as the consensus nodes, you also need to create a wallet, write the path and the password in the field "Unlockwallet" but you must set the "StartConsensus" to false.
+The ports in "P2P" and "RPC" also must be different from the other config files.

 config.json (non-consensus node):
 ```json